Almightyluccas/SoleVault/documentation/router.md

 1. Define the routes in the `$routes` property
 2. Make sure each route in `$routes` calls the controller handler
-3. Implement the `handleRequest()` method to handle incoming requests
+3. Implement the `handleUserRequest()` method to handle incoming requests
 4. Implement the `handleInvalidRoute()` method to handle invalid routes